Kshitijkumar15/Python/README.md

 ## Usage

 Feel free to use, modify, and learn from the programs in this repository for educational and personal purposes.
-If you find a program particularly useful, you can integrate it into your own projects or use it as a reference for solving similar problems.
+If you find a program particularly useful, you can integrate it into your projects or use it as a reference for solving similar problems.

 ## Contributions

 Contributions to this repository are welcome!
-If you have completed the GUVI Python Certification and would like to add your own programs, improvements, or corrections, please follow these steps:
+If you have completed the GUVI Python Certification and would like to add your programs, improvements, or corrections, please follow these steps:

 1. Fork the repository to your own GitHub account.